 The interactive Plymouth Trails app is free to download and includes three tailored trails:

 Mayflower Trail: Following a circular route around the Barbican, see the buildings and meet the people that shaped the city in 1620, when the Mayflower ship and its passengers set sail for America.

 City Centre Trail: Discover a different side to the imposing post-war architecture in the city centre and learn more about how the city was rebuilt following the Blitz during World War II.

 Plymouth Hoe Trail: Enjoy a walk along the coast as you delve into Plymouth’s maritime history, taking in key landmarks such as Tinside Lido and Smeaton's Tower.

 By utilising new technologies, the app allows users to overlay video and images onto the landscape in front of them to experience a 'then and now' snapshot of the city.

-Accompanying children's activity guides are also available to download to keep younger visitors engaged.
-And from September, school activity packs will be available for teachers to use with groups of children, too.
+Accompanying children's activity guides were also available to download to keep younger visitors engaged.

-The Mayflower Trail has been created as part of the Mayflower 400 commemorations which will now continue into 2021.
+The Mayflower Trail was created as part of the Mayflower 400 commemorations.
 It boasts a physical presence in the form of bronze monoliths along the route helping to guide visitors and providing more information.